Vietnam.vn - Nền tảng quảng bá Việt Nam

 Despite calls to diversify economic relations, Germany's dependence on the Chinese economy, especially imports from China, continues to grow.

-A study by the German Economic Institute (IW) shows that, although the German government has called on economic sectors in the country to actively diversify economic relations to reduce dependence on one country in recent months, the IW's research results show the opposite.
+A study by the German Economic Institute (IW) shows that, over the past several months, although the German government has called on the country's economic sectors to actively diversify economic relations to reduce dependence on one country, the IW's research results show the opposite.

 Germany is increasingly importing more goods and products from China and is therefore increasingly dependent on the world's second largest economy.